 Simple Tips to Help You Organize Your Fridge

-A cluttered fridge also makes it more time-consuming to prepare meals and even draw up your grocery list, as you have no idea what foods you have on hand.
-Luckily, a messy fridge is easy to fix.
+A cluttered fridge makes it harder to prepare meals and even draw up your grocery list, because you have no idea what you have on hand.
+Luckily a messy fridge is easy to fix.
 Here’s how to organize your refrigerator.

 Monkey Business Images/Shutterstock